MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 ```

 Attempt to purchase an IAP product.
 The receipt object returned in the delegate will have a StatusCode of Success or ExceptionThrow if something went badly wrong.

-Specifically for Windows Phone 8.0, the only other StatusCode used is NotReady when after a successful purchase the license information does not appear to be valid.
-Windows 8.1 uses all the other status codes as more information is available.

 ```csharp
 void StoreManager.Instance.PurchaseProduct(PurchaseDelegate callback)